JeffHing/angular-test-context/README.md

 # AngularTestContext

-AngularTestContext provides a simple API for core ngMock capabilities needed for unit testing.
+AngularTestContext provides a simple API that implements core ngMock capabilities needed for unit testing.
 Based upon your needs, it can replace the need for ngMock, or it can be used in conjunction with ngMock.